syncfusion-content/blazor-docs/blazor/common/how-to/upgrade-syncfusion-components-to-latest-version.md

 ---
 layout: post
 title: Upgrade Syncfusion Components to Latest Version in Blazor - Syncfusion
-description: Check out the documentation for Upgrade Syncfusion Components to Latest Version in Blazor
+description: Checkout and learn here all about how to upgrade Syncfusion components to the latest version in Blazor
 platform: Blazor
 component: Common
 documentation: ug